mdulansk/Power-Outage-EDA/README.md

 ## Univariate Analysis

-The following plots show how the Gross State Product (GSP) is distributed for each large power outage.
+The following plots show how the Gross State Product (GSP) and theoutage duration is distributed for each large power outage.
 It can be seen that the large majority of power outages occurred in states with GSP of less than 100k, but there are power outages with GSP of over 150k.
 All of these power outages are in Washington DC, where the GSP is significantly higher than any state.
 Washington DC was excluded as an outlier in most future calculations.

 <iframe src="assets/Univarite_plot.html" width=620 height=600 frameBorder=0></iframe>